open-rsx/rsb-manual/specification-yarp.rst

 ===================================================

 Direct connections to the TCP endpoints of `YARP`_ ports.
-This ow-level protocol requires knowing the TCP port of a `YARP`_ port.
+This low-level protocol requires knowing the TCP endpoint of a `YARP`_ port.
 Knowing the port name is not sufficient on this level.

 The details of this protocol are documented `here